Generic Name: sulfasalazine (SUL fa SAL a zeen)

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);

-Sulfasalazine can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Sulfasalazine can pass into breast milk and may cause diarrhea or bloody stools in a nursing baby.
+Tell your doctor if you are breast-feeding.

-Sulfasalazine should not be given to a child younger than 2 years old.
+Sulfasalazine is not approved for use by anyone younger than 2 years old.

 How should I take sulfasalazine?

-This medicine can cause unusual results with certain medical tests.
+Sulfasalazine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using sulfasalazine.

 If you are treating arthritis, do not stop using any of your other arthritis medicines until your doctor tells you to.
-Your symptoms may not improve right away when you start taking sulfasalazine, and you may still need your other medicines for awhile.
+Sulfasalazine may not improve your symptoms right away, and you may still need your other medicines for awhile.

 Store at room temperature away from moisture and heat.